-We often hear stories about people putting up with jobs they hate for fear that there isn’t a better option for them out there (or they realize there might be something better, but don’t want to put themselves through the process of trying to find a new job).
-As a recruiter, I can tell you those stories are not just true but rampant.
-More than 50%, according to a survey by Accenture, are dissatisfied with their jobs, yet nearly 70% of them plan to stick around with their current employers.
-If you’re one of those who choose to grin and bear it, this post is for you.
+We often hear stories about people putting up with jobs they hate for fear that there isn’t a better option out there.
+Or they realize there might be something better, but don’t want to put themselves through the process of trying to find a new job.
+As a recruiter, I can tell you those stories are not just true, but rampant.
+More than 50 percent of employees are unhappy with their jobs, according to a joint study by Lumina Foundation, the Bill & Melinda Gates Foundation, Omidyar Network, and Gallup.
+If you’re one of these, it’s time to explore the job market.
+Here’s why.

 Finding the Right Job is More Than Luck

 Do you think switching to a job that’s both satisfying and offers better pay is a matter of luck?
 Well, it’s not.
 It’s all about knowing when to make the move and where to go next.
-If you’re unsure about whether you should look for a new job, check out this article that talks about three signs to know when you need a job change.
-What I’m going to discuss here are the ways to navigate the market if you’re looking for a change.
+If you’re unsure about whether you should look for a new job, check out this article that features three signs you need a job change.
+What I’m going to discuss here are the ways to navigate the job market.

 If you aren’t satisfied with your job or are looking to make a career move for any other reason, it’s critical to stay tuned in with job market trends.
 But even for those who are happy with their current jobs, it pays to keep your eyes on the job market.
 Why?
 Because…

-You may not be actively looking for a new job at this moment but who knows, you may want/need to do so in near future.
-Staying up-to-date with the job market keeps you well prepared for changes you may not have anticipated.
+You may not be actively looking for a new job, but who knows, you may want/need to do so in near future.
+Staying up-to-date with the job market keeps you well-prepared for changes you may not have anticipated.
 To this end, it’s great to have a good recruiter on your side.
-This is not only a good starting point for any job search, but way more than that.
-Imagine being informed and guided through your career moves by people who know the ins and outs of the employment marketplace — that’s just one of the many benefits of partnering with the right recruiter!
+This is a good starting point for any job search, but the long-term benefits go much deeper.
+Imagine being informed and guided through your career moves by people who know the ins and outs of the employment marketplace.
+That’s just one of the many benefits of partnering with the right recruiter!

-With an in-demand skillset, solid candidates have the luxury to be picky about where they go.
-If you have skills to match certain emerging needs of businesses, you can actually negotiate for a higher pay or other perks.
+With an in-demand skill set, solid candidates have the luxury to be picky about where they go.
+If you have skills to match certain emerging needs of businesses, you can negotiate for a higher pay or other perks.

 However, it’s equally important to upgrade your skills to stay ahead in today’s competitive environment.
-Try to understand what skills and qualifications are most sought after by employers, and expand your skills in that direction.
+Try to understand what skills and qualifications are most sought after by employers.
+Then, expand your skills in that direction.

 For most job seekers, the overall expectation is more or less the same — finding work they will enjoy and having a satisfying job/life balance.
 Most of the time, this is only possible when a company aligns with you personally.
-Allowing yourself to look beyond what’s in plain sight or in other words, exploring options outside of your circle of influence will increase your opportunities of finding companies whose values align with those of yours.
+Allowing yourself to look beyond what’s in plain sight will increase your opportunities of finding companies whose values align with those of yours.
+In other words, explore options outside your circle of influence.